MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-live-chat-widget-sdk.md

 ---
-title: "Customize live chat widgets using Chat SDK | MicrosoftDocs"
+title: "Customize live chat widgets using Omnichannel Chat SDK | MicrosoftDocs"
 description: "Use this article to develop live chat widgets on your mobile apps using Omnichannel Chat SDK." ms.date: 03/18/2022 ms.topic: article